reinduhr/nousa/README.md

 ### email notifications
 send out an email (basic auth) to notify you of any changes anyone makes regarding list/calendar entries.\
 ### jellyfin integration
-scan your Jellyfin media server and present those shows on the recommendations page where you can easily add them to your list.
+scan your jellyfin media server and present those shows on the recommendations page where you can easily add them to your list.
 ### sonarr integration
 sync shows (that are not archived) to sonarr.\
 you can optionally pass a comma separated list of nousa list ids (e.g. "1,2") to the allowed list environment variable. all lists will be synced if you don't use this env var.